 string connstr = $@"Url={urlDynamics};Use Etag=true;OAuth Client Id={clientID};OAuth Client Secret={cllentSecret};OAuth Token Endpoint={tokenEnpoint};OAuth Extend Properties={extendProperties};Max Page Size = 100";

-The data connector supports caching data locally to enhance performance, details about configuring cache through connection can be found in documentation.
+The data connector supports caching data locally to enhance performance; details about configuring cache through connection can be found in the documentation.

 Now we are ready to query the Dynamics 365 Sales entities.
 In the code below, we use LINQ to get all Accounts where the Adddress_Composite field contains “NewYork”.
-Next we print the result.
+Next, we will print the result.

 var context = new myD365CRMContext(connstr)